 End User: visitors and users of the Properties and Devices where Extreme Reach is serving advertisements.

-Personally Identifiable Information (PII): Information that can be used on its own or with other information to identify, contact, or locate an individual, or to identify an individual in context.
-In the context of these services, this will almost always be limited to IP Address, Device ID and/or other device technical information that we do not connect to any identified person’s name, physical address, or other personally identifying information.
+Personally Identifiable Information (PII): Information that can be used on its own or with other information to identify, contact, or locate an individual or to identify an individual in context.
+In the context of these services, this will almost always be limited to IP Address, Device ID, and/or other device's technical information that we do not connect to any identified person’s name, physical address, or other personally-identifying information.
 However, PII does not include publicly available, deidentified, or aggregated consumer information.

 Information We Collect

-When we provide the Ad Serving Services on behalf of our customers (advertisers and their agencies), we typically use Beacons and Tags, Cookies, or similar technology to collect End User activity and viewership information related to how many people view the ad, clicks, conversions, and other information made available by the browser or device such as internet or network activity, and general (not precise) geolocation data.
-As part of that interaction, we may also collect “identifiers,” such as IP address, user agent string, device ID, and/or advertising ID which are generally considered to be PII under GDPR, CCPA, and other data privacy legislation.
+When we provide Ad Serving Services on behalf of our customers (advertisers and their agencies), we typically use Beacons and Tags, Cookies, or similar technology to collect End User activity and viewership information related to how many people view the ad, clicks, conversions, and other information made available by the browser or device such as the internet or network activity, and general (not precise) geolocation data.
+As part of that interaction, we may also collect “identifiers,” such as IP address, user agent string, device ID, and/or advertising ID, which are generally considered to be PII under GDPR, CCPA, and other data privacy legislation.
 Other than those categories of data listed in this section, Extreme Reach does not collect any other personal information.

 How Collected Data Is Used

-Extreme Reach uses the collected data to track general advertising impression and response activities, so our customers can understand how their advertising campaigns perform (i.e. how many advertisements have been viewed, as well as which ad experiences are most relevant and resonant with audiences).
+Extreme Reach uses the collected data to track general advertising impressions and response activities, so our customers can understand how their advertising campaigns perform (i.e., how many advertisements have been viewed and which ad experiences are most relevant and resonant with audiences).
 We do not use your data for any automated decision-making.